 Yields about 24-30 units

-- 1 lb boneless dried and salted cod bits (soaked in cold water 4 to 8h to remove excess salt)
+- 1 lb boneless dried and salted cod bits (soaked in cold water 4 to 8h or overnight to remove excess salt)

 - 1 lb peeled potatoes

 - Salt & pepper to taste

 - 2 Tbsp all-purpose flour (only if frying, and recipe would no longer be gluten-free)